09 Early years practice policy

 special educational need or disability) targeted action plans are formulated that relate to a clear set of expected outcomes and stretching targets.

-educational need or disability).
+need or disability).
 It describes the activities and strategies the provider intends to adopt to address any issues or concerns.

 - Planned intervention should be based on the best possible evidence